hiroyasuakada/UnrealEgo/README.md

 ```
     @inproceedings{hakada2022unrealego,
       title = {UnrealEgo: A New Dataset for Robust Egocentric 3D Human Motion Capture},
-      author = {Akada, Hiroyasu and Wang, Jian and Shimada, Soshi and Takahashi, Masaki and Golyanik, Vladislav and Theobalt, Christian},
+      author = {Akada, Hiroyasu and Wang, Jian and Shimada, Soshi and Takahashi, Masaki and Theobalt, Christian and Golyanik, Vladislav},
       booktitle = {European Conference on Computer Vision (ECCV)},
       year = {2022}
     }